Complete Guide to Using void in C: From Basics to Advanced Techniques

-1. Understanding the Basics of void in C Language
+1. Basics of void in C Language

-The Role of void
+Role of void

-• void is a keyword in C that signifies a function returns no value.
+• void is a keyword in C language that indicates the function does not return a return value.

-2. What Exactly is void?
+2. void What is it?

-3. When to Use void
+3. void When to Use

-Examples of void Usage
+void Usage Examples

-Here are some basic examples of void functions.
+void Here are some basic examples of functions.

 Example 1: Message Display Function

-#include <stdio.h>
+#include

 void printMessage() {